Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - The VD stream, in addition to organizing movements requiring space computation, is also involved in the organization of grasping and manipulating hand movements.
 - These movements require the computation of the size and shape of objects rather than space.
 - Area AIP in the parietal lobe provides this function and it has three main classes of neurons
-    - Visual-dominant: discharge during object fixation and grasping in light but not dark.
+    - *Visual-dominant*: discharge during object fixation and grasping in light but not dark.
-    - Visual-and-motor: discharge in both light and dark but stronger in light.
+    - *Visual-and-motor*: discharge in both light and dark but stronger in light.
-    - Motor-dominant: discharge in both light and dark but are silent during object fixation.
+    - *Motor-dominant*: discharge in both light and dark but are silent during object fixation.
 - AIP is reciprocally connected with area F5 and electrical stimulation of F5 shows that it contains a representation of hand movements.
 - Single-neuron recordings show that most F5 neurons code for specific hand actions.
 - E.g. Grasping, holding, tearing, and manipulating.